SimoneCiciliano/SimoneCiciliano/README.md

 I'm an NLP geek based in South Tyrol 🏔️

-Fueled by coffee, with Python, R, and a background in linguistics as my toolkit, I'm on a journey to foster interactivity in language models!
+My toolkit includes Python, R, and a background in linguistics

-This is my playground where you'll find projects I'm working on, experiments I'm running, and maybe even a glimpse into the chaos of my learning journey.
-Feel free to have a look, ask questions, or give suggestions!
+Fueled by passion and lots of coffee, I'm on a journey to foster interactivity in language models!

 -------------------------------------------------------